Why Independent Project Advice Matters for Club Redevelopments

 club redevelopmentindependent advicegovernanceclient-side PM

-When a club board approves a multi-million-dollar redevelopment, they are making one of the most consequential financial decisions in the club's history.
-Yet most boards navigate this process without a single advisor whose only job is to protect the club.
+When a club board approves a multi-million-dollar redevelopment, they are making one of the biggest financial decisions in the club's history.
+Yet most boards go through this process without a single advisor whose only job is to protect the club.

 Every professional on a club redevelopment project has legitimate commercial interests that may not perfectly align with the club's.